 At its best, the experience of Barco’s Escape felt a little like Omnimax, but with some notable technical issues yet to be resolved.
 In an Omnimax theater, it takes you only a minute or two to get used to the distortion of the image if you’re not siting in the “sweet spot” near the center of the theater.
 In the prototype Escape setup I experienced, I never quite got used to the way peripheral images played on the side screens.
 Horizons kinked at the large seams, and I was often more distracted than immersed, no matter where I sat.
 There was no “sweet spot.”

 Between Escape and all the excitement around the Oculus Rift virtual reality headset, it seems clear that some in the cinema world feel the natural next step for movies is to break free from the confines of the rectangular screen.
 Maybe 3D flopped (for a third time) because objects leaping out of the frame wasn’t “immersive” enough.
 Maybe the problem is the frame itself.

 When that happens, I am immersed.
 There’s nothing better.
 The desire to create that experience for others is what drives everything I do professionally.

 Filmmakers fail often in their attempts to immerse their audiences with character and drama, and those failures are expensive.
-So I understand the impulse to reach for a more concrete, reliable way to captivate the audience.
+So I understand the impulse to search for a more concrete, reliable way to captivate the audience.
 Technicians love movies too.
 It’s only natural that they should try to use what they know to make the experience more immersive.